Enraged-Rabbit-Community/ERCF_v2/Recommended_Options/Filamentalist_Rewinder/Filamentalist_FAQ.md

 ## Flexible Filament
   - The Filamentalist has been successfully tested with 95A hardness TPU
-  - 85A hardness TPU (for example NinjaFlex) - NOT RECOMMENDED! - Soft TPU has been minimally tested and the Filamentalist experienced kinking and jamming during unload.
-If you have had success or failure with the Filamentalist using flexible materials softer than 95A please let me know.<br />
+  - 85A hardness TPU (for example NinjaFlex) - NOT RECOMMENDED! - Soft TPU tends to kink and jam during unload.
+  - The smaller/lighter the spool, the better.
+The resistance created by the rotational inertia of a heavy spool can cause the Flexibile filament to kink at the o-rings or just expand and jam in the tubing.
+    - the little 200/250 gram spools work great.
+    - Lower unload acceleration reduces the above problem by reducing the rotational inertia.<br />
   <br />

   [return to index](#filamentalist-frequently-asked-questions)